 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact VIII.
-GREENHOUSE GAS EMISSIONS - Would t he project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes b) Conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gases?
-SUBS STANTIATION.
+GREENHOUSE GAS EMISSIONS - Would t he project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes b) Conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes

-Countywide Plan; Submitted Project Materials; Greenhouse Gas Emissions (GHG) Reduction Plan (September 2011)
+Countywide Plan; Submitted Project Materials; Greenhouse Gas Emissions (GHG) Reduction Plan (September 2011); March 2020 Screening Table

-a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+Generate greenhouse gas emissions, either directly or indirectly, that may have a a) significant impact on the environment?

 In September 2011, the County adopted a Greenhouse Gas Emissions (GHG) Reduction Plan (September 2011) (GHG Plan).
 The GHG Plan presents a comprehensive set of actions to reduce the County's internal and external GHG emissions to 15% below current levels (2007 levels) by 2020, consistent with the AB 32 Scoping Plan.
 GHG emissions impacts are assessed through the GHG Development Review Process (DRP) by applying appropriate reduction requirements as part of the discretionary approval of new development projects.
-Through its development projects to quantify project GHG emissions and adopt feasible mitigation to reduce project emissions below a level of significance.
-A review standard of 3,000 metric tons of CO_2 equivalent (MTCO2e) per year is used to identify projects that require the use of Screening Tables or a project-specific technical analysis to quantify and mitigate project emissions.
+Through its development review process, the County will implement CEQA requiring new development projects to quantify project GHG emissions and adopt feasible mitigation to reduce project emissions below a level of significance.
+A review standard of 3,000 metric tons of CO2 equivalent (MTCO2e) per year is used to identify projects that require the use of Screening Tables or a project-specific technical analysis to quantify and mitigate project emissions.
 The purpose of the Screening Tables is to provide guidance in measuring the reduction of greenhouse gas emissions attributable to certain design and construction measures incorporated into development projects.